sammyh3ndrix/linux-infrastructure-lab/docs/00-build.md

   facts from the authoritative source, not from a description that can be stale.

 ## Evidence
-(insert a screenshot of the /etc/os-release output and/or the login prompt)
+(a screenshot of the /etc/os-release output)

 <img width="2197" height="1956" alt="image" src="https://github.com/user-attachments/assets/28c2b530-714f-483b-9ccd-4fd6df03df43" />